matheuristic/plan9port-config/README.md

 - Create project-specific dump files so it is easy to save and load work sessions.
 The corresponding `Dump` and `Load` commands (with the appropriate dump file path) can be added to that project's guide file or to the main Acme tag.
-These can either be in the project's root directory or in a specific directory like `~/.acme/dump/` where all dump files across projects are consolidated.
-When working with Git-controlled projects, it is recommended to do the latter to avoid polluting the Git repository with machine-local data.
+It is recommended to store dump files either in the project directory or in a separate directory like `~/.acme/dump/` that consolidates dump files across projects.
+When working with Git-controlled projects, the latter is better as it avoids polluting the Git repository with machine-local data.
 - To evaluate selections in REPLs running in win windows, Snarf (1-2-3 chord) the selection, then execute Send in the REPL window.